Fuji vs. Fuji’s FUJINON XF 50-140mm F/2.8 OIS WR Review

 You might think, as I did, that I got a flawed copy of the lens.
 Other lenses do seem to click into place much more snuggly.
 Well, I asked Fuji about that, and was told it was normal, expected behaviour, so unfortunately I’m left with having to inform my readers about the potential issue.
 For studio, commercial, or delicate landscape work where your frames (or “plates”) must line up, consider telephoto lens support that keeps the camera and lens in lockstep, and definitely use a remote shutter release.

-With that out of the way, we can get to the good stuff.
+With that out of the way, we can get to some good stuff.
 Outside of the issues noted above, the build quality is absolutely excellent.
 It feels solid, and is solid.
 This lens can take a beating.

 Size and Weight